 Stock is a brandy distillery based in Trieste, Italy, that applies its brand to a diverse array of products, including vermouths.

 Produced in the United States by Sutton Cellars (San Francisco, California), a small artisanal producer.
-For context, see “New World/Western Dry”
+Contains no wormwood and not imitative of traditional vermouth.
+For context, see “New World/Western Dry”.

-Revivalist Vermouth di Torino (rosso) produced under the auspices of the Jerry Thomas Speakeasy in Rome.
+Revivalist Vermouth di Torino (rosso) and bianco produced under the auspices of the Jerry Thomas Speakeasy in Rome.

 Web site: on Facebook